PseudoSyntax/Weather-Datatable-Assistant/README.md

 Changes to these Terms of Use
 The Group Application retains the right to, at any time, modify or discontinue, any or all parts of the Application without notice.

-This Terms of Use was created by termsusetemplate.com for the GroupApplication.com

 Additionally, the Group Application reserves the right, in its sole discretion, to modify these Terms of Use at any time, effective by posting new terms on the Application with the date of modification.
 You are responsible for reading and understanding the terms of this agreement prior to registering with, or using the Service.
 Your use of the Application and/or Services after any such modification has been published constitutes your acceptance of the new terms as modified in these Terms of Use.